Do You Need Planning Permission For An Oak Porch?

 • Ground Floor Area – The footprint (ground floor area) of the porch should not exceed three square metres.
 This should be measured externally, if the footprint within the frame is three square metres or more, planning permission will be required.

 • Height – The height of the proposed porch must not exceed three metre for flat or single pitch roofs.
 For dual pitched roofs the height limit is raised to 3.5 metres.
-This should be measured in the same way as other extensions, so the height should include any tiling or other roof covering, not just the frame.
+This should be measured in the same way as other extensions.
+So the height should include any tiling or other roof covering, not just the frame.

 • Appearance – The porch must be of similar appearance to the rest of the house, although it is unlikely an owner would choose a contrasting design.
 This avoids violating any ‘eyesore’ or ‘nuisance’ laws and future complaints from neighbours.
 The Development Management Team of Local Planning Authorities use planning permission to guide the way towns and cities develop.
-As a result, new buildings or additions must be sympathetic to the existing surrounding buildings.

 Building Regulations

-Although building regulations are often mentioned together with planning permission, they are separate legislations and governed by different laws.
-They are designed to ensure any building is a safe environment for residents or workers within and those in its immediate surroundings.
-Porches that adhere to the above planning permissions exemptions should not need building regulation approval.
 Any glazing or electrical fittings in the porch must comply with appropriate building regulations.
 As long as this is the case, porches must satisfy two further specific requirements to be exempt:

 • The existing outer door must remain in place to separate the porch from the main dwelling or be replaced with another of similar construction.